-- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is suitable for either indoor or outdoor installation. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
-A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Australian / New Zealand Wiring Rules AS/NZS 3000, - An isolation switch must be installed at the switchboard in the electrical circuit to the water heater, and also adjacent to the water heater, in accordance with the Wiring Rules, so the water heater can be switched off.
+- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is suitable for outdoor installation only, with adequate supply of fresh air. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
+A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Australian / New Zealand Wiring Rules AS/NZS 3000, - An isolation switch must be installed at the switchboard in the electrical circuit to the water heater in accordance with the Wiring Rules, so the water heater can be switched off.
 Refer to "Connections - Electrical" on page 54.

 - The power supply wires are to be directly connected to the terminal block, with no excess wire loops inside the front cover.
-The temperature rating of the power supply wires insulation must suit this application. - In compliance with AS/NZS 60335.2.40-2019 and/or ISO 5149.3-2014 with regards to A2L material. - in compliance with all local codes and regulatory authority requirements. - in New Zealand also conforming to Clauses G12 and H1 of the New Zealand Building Code.
+The temperature rating of the power supply wires insulation must suit this application. - in compliance with all local codes and regulatory authority requirements. - in New Zealand also conforming to Clauses G12 and H1 of the New Zealand Building Code.

-Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 28 to 72.
+Installation and commissioning requirements and details for the installing plumber and licensed electrical worker are contained on pages 28 to 75.